playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 }
 ```

+> Don't get confused with `ValidationPayload` and `ConstraintValidatorContext`: The former class is provided by Play and is what you use in your day-to-day work when dealing with forms in Play.
+The latter class is defined by the Bean Validation specification and is used only internally in Play - with one exception: This class emerges when your write your own custom class-level constraints, like in the last example above, where you only need to pass it on to the `reportValidationStatus` method however anyway.

 ## Support for Caffeine

 Play now offers a CacheApi implementation based on [Caffeine](https://github.com/ben-manes/caffeine/).
 Caffeine is the recommended cache implementation for Play users.